Data Lake Acceleration

 How Dremio Is Different

-Dremio looks like a single, high-performance relational database to any tool.
+Dremio performs like a single, high-performance relational database.
 You simply connect over ODBC, JDBC, or REST and send standard SQL queries.
-Meanwhile, Dremio automatically optimizes the physical organization of your data for different workloads in a cache.
+Meanwhile, Dremio automatically optimizes the physical organization of your data for different workloads.
 Or queries your data sources directly, when you need access to live datasets.

 As your needs evolve over time, your queries and tools can stay the same, and Dremio will automatically rewrite your queries to use the most efficient data structures available.
 In many cases the same data may be optimized in multiple physical “reflections” to meet the needs of different query patterns.

 You get all the benefits of sorting, partitioning, compressing, columnarizing, and aggregating your data, but without the cognitive overhead for your users.
 And because Dremio is distributed and runs on 1-1000+ servers, you can scale your acceleration to meet even the largest data volumes and number of concurrent users.